gears/gears/README.rst

 .. image:: https://secure.travis-ci.org/gears/gears.png?branch=develop

 Gears is a library to compile and concatenate JavaScript and CSS assets, highly inspired by Ruby's Sprockets_.
-It includes support for writing scripts, styles and client templates using CoffeeScript_, Handlebars_, Stylus_, Less_.
-New compilers can be also easily added.
+You can also write scripts, styles and client templates using CoffeeScript_, Handlebars_, Stylus_, Less_, and compile them using external packages (gears-coffeescript_, gears-handlebars_, gears-stylus_, gears-less_).
+These packages already include all required node.js modules, so you don't need to worry about installing them yourself.

 There is also: